Use your expertise to solve IT problems for clients.

 As an Information Technology Consultant (IT Consultant), you know everything there is to know about computer network systems.
 Since you’re an independent contractor, some clients opt to outsource their IT department into your capable hands.
 An Information Technology Consultant can run a one-person operation or be part of a team of Consultants who advise business executives about how to get the most out of their network systems.

 As an Information Technology Consultant, you are the lead Project Manager when a client wants to expand their company’s network capabilities.
 Once the new system goes live, you stick around to de-kink any knotty problems, and train employees on how to navigate the new features.
-Since Business Owners may lack computer network knowledge, you handle the details of installing a system at a new location.
+Since Business Owner may lack computer network knowledge, you handle the details of installing a system at a new location.